Yeyoxando/NetworkGame/README.md

 Repository for the AGCP 3rd project.
 <br>This project aims to implement a network based-game with multi-threading.

+<br>Some parts of the code have been rushed for the university deadline.
+Different parts of the code are spread in different places but they should be part of the 2D engine to run the game things in top of it.
+<br> I've achieved a mark of 100.0 for this project, so for the moment I'm not going to fix any of these problems.

 <img src="https://trello-attachments.s3.amazonaws.com/5f747bf33d1087695fb61509/60aec584b0bd8064374540cb/afe9b41d773400c84543c6eb516e50e8/Captura_de_pantalla_2021-05-27_145710.jpg" width="850">

 ## What is this game and how I play it?